Mediagone/doctrine-specifications/README.md

 That's why Doctrine offers a way to hydrate custom classes by using the **NEW** operator (see [official documentation](https://www.doctrine-project.org/projects/doctrine-orm/en/2.9/reference/dql-doctrine-query-language.html#new-operator-syntax)).

-Keeping in sync the query's _selected fields_ and the DTO's _constructor's parameters_ might be tedious, that's why we also provides an interface to handle things for you:
+Keeping in sync the query's _selected fields_ and the DTO's _constructor's parameters_ might be tedious, that's why the package also provides an interface to handle things for you:
 ```php
 final class ArticleModel implements SpecificationReadModel
 {